-Eligibility

-- Federally recognized tribe, or - Tribal consortium, or

-Organization that is acting as the authorized designee of a federally recognized tribe (purpose areas #5, 6, 7 only)

-In addition to these, some purpose areas have specific eligibility criteria noted on pages i-iii of the solicitation.

-Registration

-Acquire a DUNS number if applicant organization does not already have a DUNS number.

-Acquire or renew registration with the System for Award Management (SAM) database.
-Note: Applicants must update or renew their SAM registration at least once per year to maintain an active status.

-Acquire a GMS username and password.
-New GMS users will need to acquire a GMS username and password and create a GMS profile.
-Returning GMS users should log into GMS with current username and password and review and update your GMS profile, if necessary.

-Register with GMS:

-Log into GMS with your username and password

-Go to the "Funding Opportunities" link; select "Department of Justice" and "FY 2017 Coordinated Tribal Assistance"

-Select the "Apply Online" button in the "Action" column

-Application submission deadline

-Applications are due by 9:00 p.m.
-Eastern Time (ET) on Tuesday, February 28, 2017.
-You are urged to submit your application at least 72 hours prior to the application deadline.

-For applicants without Internet access only: Contact the Response Center at 800-421-6770 no later than January 27, 2017, to discuss how to submit an application by alternative means.
+LI α h 1 1 1 7 7

+17.1 ועו .,. lity

+-77 ~ - ,

+Federally recognized tribe, or Tribal consortium, or - areas Organization that is acting as the authorized designee of a federally recognized tribe (purpose #5, 6, 7 only) In add solicita ition to these, some purpose areas have specific eligibility criteria noted on pages i-iv of the ation.
+Regi stration Acquire a DUNS number if applicant organization does not already have a DUNS number. - Applica status Acquire or renew registration with the System for Award Management (SAM) database.
+Note: ants must update or renew their SAM registration at least once per year to maintain an active . • Acquire a GMS username and password.
+New GMS users will need to acquire a GMS username assword and create a GMS profile.
+Returning GMS users should log into GMS with current username assword and review and update your GMS profile, if necessary.
+Register with GMS: Log into GMS with your username and password - Tribal Go to the "Funding Opportunities" link; select "Department of Justice" and "FY 2017 Coordinated Assistance" Select the "Apply Online" button in the "Action" column Appl lication submission deadline - to sub Applications are due by 9:00 p.m.
+Eastern Time (ET) on Tuesday, March 20, 2018.
+You are urged mit your application at least 72 hours prior to the application deadline. - later tl For applicants without Internet access only: Contact the Response Center at 800-421-6770 no han February 15, 2018, to discuss how to submit an application by alternative means.

 IMPORTANT WARNING!
 Each tribe or tribal consortium will be allowed only one application submission.
 An application can be revised in GMS until the application deadline, 9:00 p.m.
-ET, Tuesday, February 28, 2017.
+ET, Tuesday, March 20, 2018.
 Note that only the final version of an application submitted in GMS will be considered.